Fleischrr/TEA-Tool/README.md

 This will display the TEA-Tool's main menu *User Interface* (UI) with instructions.
-More explanation of the tool's UI usage is available within the main menu, or in the documentations under the docs folder.
+More explanation of the tool's UI usage is available within the main menu, or in the documentation under the docs folder.

 Launch the tool with:
 ```sh
 python tea_tool.py
 ```

 This will display one of three main menus, depending on terminal size, where you can choose between the TEA-Tool's features:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/056015c9-46ab-4933-b232-fc9239ff6a78" width=100% height=100% >